0x6b/typster/README.md

 typster = { git = "https://github.com/0x6b/typster", tag = "vx.x.x", features = ["full"] }
 ```

-> [!Note]
-> Since the version of [typstfmt](https://crates.io/crates/typstfmt) on crates.io is not the latest, I'm unable to publish this crate there as well, because [no one can publish a crate that depends on git repositories](https://github.com/rust-lang/cargo/issues/6738#issuecomment-472224210).

 ## Crate Features

 Specify `full` to enable all the following features.
 Note that embedding fonts will produce a large binary.